 - Keyword-Driven Testing Framework

-Usually considered to be an extension of the data-driven testing framework, the keyword-driven testing framework not only extracts your test data to an external source but also maintains the set of codes safely.
+Usually considered an extension of the data-driven testing framework, the keyword-driven testing framework not only extracts your test data to an external source but also safely maintains the set of codes.
 These codes are also referred to as ‘keywords’ and can be used to alter the test script to conclude further possible outcomes from the test framework.
 These keywords also essentially decide the functions performed by every application.

 - Hybrid Testing Framework

 The hybrid testing framework combines the data-driven and keyword-driven frameworks to execute the most out of the aforementioned frameworks.
-It is the most ideal automation framework, allowing more scope for increased productivity and a better success rate.
+It is the ideal automation framework, allowing more scope for increased productivity and better success.

 - Linear Scripting Framework

 As the name suggests, the Module Based Testing Framework requires the existence of various modules to run the framework.
-You would have to create separate scripts for every module and collaborate them in order to generate the best results out of the automation test.
-If variations are made in how the application works, the modules would not be affected.
+You would have to create separate scripts for every module and collaborate with them in order to generate the best results out of the automation test.
+The modules would not be affected if variations are made in how the application works.
 The scripts remain unharmed until one manually alters them.
-This offers a cost-efficient method of management since the combination of several modules creates a high level of modularization.
-The productivity remains at its peak.
+This offers a cost-efficient method of management since combining several modules creates a high level of modularization.
+Productivity remains at its peak.
 However, much time and effort can go into individually making changes to the test data in case there is a need.